Dwarfs in Norse Mythology: Origins, Role, Powers, & Abilities

 Appearance, skills and abilities

-Both the Poetic and Prose Edda describe dwarfs as having the tendency to act in a brut and vengeful manner, even sometimes acting in a murderous and sexually devious manner.
-The latter trait sometimes resulted in them lusting for Aesir goddesses.
+Both the Poetic Edda and Prose Edda describe dwarfs as having the tendency to act in a brut and vengeful manner, even sometimes acting in a murderous and sexually devious manner.
+The latter trait sometimes resulted in them lusting for beautiful Aesir and Vanir goddesses like Frigg and Freyja.

 With very high level intelligence, the dwarfs in Norse mythology took to engaging in a host of craft works, including mining, forging, and other forms of metallurgy.

-The dwarfs in Norse mythology were also imbued with the ability to shapeshift.
-In some accounts of the story, the dwarfs shape shifted into an animal in bid to aid the cause of the Aesir gods, like Fafnir who transformed into a fierce dragon, and Andvari who shapeshifted into a fish.
+Some dwarfs in Norse mythology were also imbued with the ability to shapeshift.
+In some accounts of the story, the dwarfs shape shifted into an animal in bid to aid the cause of the Aesir gods.
+Take for instance the dwarf Fafnir who transformed into a fierce dragon.
+Then there is also Andvari who shapeshifted into a fish.
 A dwarf called Otr, who had transformed into an otter, was killed by the trickster Norse god Loki.

 The Mead of Poetry

-The dwarfs brewed the mead of poetry from the blood of Kvasir, the wisest being in Norse mythology.
+The dwarfs brewed the Mead of Poetry from honey mixed with the blood of Kvasir, the wisest being among Aesir gods.
 After murdering Kvasir, the dwarfs deviously said that the creature died as a result of having too much knowledge and wisdom.

 Weapons made by the dwarfs in Norse mythology